code4ref/code4ref.github.io/symplectic.md

 This guide shows the method for recording software outputs in Symplectic Elements as implemented at Imperial College London (16th October 2019).

-After logging into Symplectic, you will go straight to your "**Home**", which shows a summary of your publications, grants and gives you a couple of choices to deposit your work after this has been published.
+After logging into Symplectic, you will go straight to your "**Home**", which shows a summary of your publications, grants and gives you a couple of choices to deposit your work after it has been published.

 ![Image](SymplecticImages/ProfileScreen.png)